Bill Scott (artist)

-Bill Scott (born 1956) is a contemporary abstract painter and printmaker who works and lives in Philadelphia.
-Beginning in 2004 Scott has been represented by Hollis Taggart where he has had nine solo exhibitions.

-Education

-Scott was raised in Haverford in suburban Philadelphia and studied painting at the Pennsylvania Academy of the Fine Arts from 1974 to 1979.
-Throughout this time he also studied informally with the painter Jane Piper (1916–1991) whose studio he visited frequently.
+Bill Scott (born 1956 Bryn Mawr, Pennsylvania) is a contemporary abstract painter and printmaker who works and lives in Philadelphia.
+Scott studied painting at the Pennsylvania Academy of the Fine Arts from rom 1974 to 1979, and with the painter Jane Piper (1916–1991).

 In 1980, while living in Paris on a travel prize, he met the American abstract expressionist painter Joan Mitchell (1925–1992).
 In subsequent years he stayed at her home in Vétheuil and painted in her studio.
 After Mitchell died, he wrote an appreciation of her published in Art in America.

-Career

-Scott had his first solo exhibition in 1980 in Philadelphia.
-From 1989 to 1997 he exhibited in New York with Prince Street Gallery, an artist-run co-op gallery.
-His paintings have been the subject of solo and group exhibitions in New York, London, Philadelphia and San Francisco.

 Since 1999 Scott has been making intaglio prints with the C.R.
 Ettinger Studio and in 2004 was awarded a grant from the Independence Foundation in support of his work in color printmaking.
 He has made commissioned etchings for the Print Club of Cleveland and for the Print Center and Fleisher Art Memorial, both in Philadelphia.
 In 2016 an exhibition devoted to his intaglio prints was presented by Philadelphia’s Cerulean Arts Gallery.

-His paintings, pastels, and intaglio prints are in public collections including, the Asheville Art Museum, the British Museum, Cleveland Museum of Art, Delaware Art Museum, the Philadelphia Museum of Art, and Woodmere Art Museum.
+His paintings, pastels, and intaglio prints are in public collections including the British Museum, Cleveland Museum of Art, the Pennsylvania Academy of the Fine Arts, and Woodmere Art Museum.
 In 2017 Rider University organized an exhibition including 22 of his works dating from 1997 to 2017.

-Scott’s exhibitions have been reviewed in a number of arts publications, including Art in America, ARTnews, The New York Times, and The Philadelphia Inquirer.

-In addition to his painting and printmaking, Scott has maintained a lifelong interest in the work of French Impressionist painter, Berthe Morisot (1841–1895).
-He co-curated the exhibition Berthe Morisot: Impressionist (1987), organized by Mount Holyoke College Art Museum in association with the National Gallery of Art in Washington, DC, and contributed an essay to the accompanying catalogue.
-His essays on Morisot have also been published in Manet and the Sea (Philadelphia Museum of Art, 2003) Mujeres Impresionistas/Women Impressionists (Museo de Bellas Artes de Bilbao, 2001), and (the forthcoming) Berthe Morisot – Woman Impressionist (a 2018–2019 traveling exhibition organized by the Barnes Foundation, Philadelphia).
-He has also written on contemporary artists for exhibition catalogues and magazines.

 In 1991, in memory of his parents, Scott donated a collection of works on paper by contemporary women artists to Bryn Mawr College.
 Since 2011 he is a board member and chair of the Collections Committee at Woodmere Art Museum in Philadelphia.